niclastanskanen/Project-5-React/README.md

 ## User Stories

-- As a user I can view the navbar from every page so that I can easily go by different pages - *Must Have*
+- User Stories - As a user I can view the navbar from every page so that I can easily go by different pages - *Must Have*
 - User Stories - As a user I can filter photos so that I can find what I want to see faster - *Should Have*
 - User Stories - As a user I can search for photos and categories so that I can find photos - *Must Have*
 - User Stories - As a user I can choose to signup so that I can use all features - *Must Have*